From when they happen to how they get removed.

 We know “surgery” can be a scary word, but this one is about as easy as it gets, according to Neda Shamie, MD, an ophthalmologist and eye surgeon who specializes in cataract and refractive surgery and corneal transplants.
 She’s been in practice for 20 years (with the last five spent at the Maloney-Shamie Vision Institute in Los Angeles), and she’s performed this procedure thousands of times, so she really knows her stuff.

-Below, Dr. Shamie walks us through what’s actually happening with our vision as cataracts appear, how the treatment works, and at what age we can expect this to become a problem.
+In 2022, we spoke to Dr. Shamie about what’s actually happening with our vision as cataracts appear, how the treatment works, and at what age we can expect this to become a problem.

 Dr. Neda Shamie: Cataracts occur during the natural aging of the lens of the eye.
 When we’re young, that lens is clear and has focusing power, and we take it for granted.
 But as we get older, your natural lens becomes cloudy over time.
 That’s a cataract.
 Nearly every person who lives long enough — past age 80 — will develop cataracts, so most of us have had a grandparent or parent who has had cataract surgery.